-Papers
+• Papers

-All students are required to submit a personality paper (due March 22 via Dropbox).
-All paper requirements can be found under "Additional Course Information," below.
+All students are required to submit a personality paper (due by 10:00AM on March 21 via Dropbox).
+Paper requirements can be found under "Additional Course Information," below.

-Late Papers
+• Late Papers

-As stated below, papers received after the deadline (i.e., after 8:30AM on March 22) will receive a reduction of 10% per calendar day.
+As stated below, papers received after the deadline (i.e., after 10AM on March 21) will receive a reduction of 10% per calendar day.
 After 5 calendar days, the grade will be 0%.

-Course Policy regarding use of electronic devices and recording of lectures Electronic recording of classes is expressly forbidden without consent of the instructor.
+• Course Policy regarding use of electronic devices and recording of lectures

+Electronic recording of classes is expressly forbidden without consent of the instructor.
 When recordings are permitted they are solely for the use of the authorized student and may not be reproduced, or transmitted to others, without the express written consent of the instructor.